Chapter 2.60

 4. A written record shall be made by the city representative of each vendor’s quote and of any conditions imposed on the quote by such vendor.

 6. Whenever there is a reason to believe that the lowest acceptable quote is not the best price obtainable, all quotes may be rejected and the city may obtain new quotes or enter into direct negotiations to achieve the best possible price.
-In this case, the director or designee shall document, in writing, the basis upon which the determination was made for the award.
+In this case, the director shall document, in writing, the basis upon which the determination was made for the award.

 D. Formal Competitive Bid.